 Safeguarding Your Ears

 Whether caused by stress, muscle tension, an illness, or loud noises, tinnitus is nothing to ignore.
-It’s best to have your ears tested by a hearing specialist on a regular basis.
+It’s best to have your ears tested on a regular basis.
 If you think the ringing in your ears has a serious hidden medical cause, you should get them examined for your peace of mind.